 Payments of interest on the Securities may be deferred at the option of the Issuer (see "Terms and Conditions of the Euro Securities - Optional Coupon Deferral").
 Payments on the Securities will be made without deduction for or on account of taxes of the Kingdom of Denmark to the extent described under the "Terms and Conditions of the Securities - Taxation".
 Unless previously redeemed or purchased by the Issuer as provided below, the Securities will be redeemed on their relevant Maturity Date at their principal amount (together with accrued interest in respect of the Coupon Period (as defined in the Conditions) ending on (but excluding) the relevant Maturity Date).
 Any Outstanding Payments as defined in the Conditions will be cancelled on the relevant Maturity Date.
-The Securities will be redeemable at the option of the Issuer, in whole but not in part, on any date during the period commencing (and including) 18 August 2030 (in the case of the Euro Securities) and 18 August 2032 (in the case of the Sterling Securities) to (and including) the relevant First Reset Date, or on any Coupon Payment Date falling after the relevant First Reset Date at their principal amount (together with accrued interest will be redeemable at the option of the Issuer in whole but not in part at the amount specified in the Conditions (i) for taxation reasons, (ii) for accounting reasons, (iii) on the occurrence of a Ratings Event (as defined herein) or (iv) in the event that the Issuer has purchased and cancelled 75 per cent. or more of the initial principal amount of the Securities, all as more fully described in "Terms and Conditions of the Euro Securities - Redemption and Purchase".
-In addition, on any date prior to the First Call Date (as defined in the Conditions), the Securities will be redeemable at the option of the Issuer in whole, but not in part, at the Make-whole Redemption Amount (as defined in the Conditions).
+The Securities will be redeemable at the option of the Issuer, in whole but not in part, on any date during the period commencing (and including) 18 August 2030 (in the case of the Euro Securities) and 18 August 2032 (in the case of the Sterling Securities) to (and including) the relevant First Reset Date, or on any Coupon Payment Date falling after the relevant First Reset Date at their principal amount (together with accrued interest and any Outstanding Payments).
+In addition, the Securities will be redeemable at the option of the Issuer in whole but not in part at the amount specified in the Conditions (i) for taxation reasons, (ii) for accounting reasons, (iii) on the occurrence of a Ratings Event (as defined herein) or (iv) in the event that the Issuer has purchased and cancelled 75 per cent. or more of the initial principal amount of the Securities, all as more fully described in "Terms and Conditions of the Euro Securities - Redemption and Purchase" and "Terms and Conditions of the Securities - Redemption and Purchase".
+In addition, on any date prior to the First Call Date (as defined in the Conditions), the Securities will be redeemable at the option of the Issuer in whole, but not in part, at the Make-whole Redemption Amount (as defined in

 The Securities of each Series and the Coupons will constitute direct, unsecured and subordinated obligations of the Issuer.
 See "Terms and Conditions of the Euro Securities - Status" and "Terms and Conditions of the Sterling Securities - Status".
-The Securities are serially numbered and in bearer form in the denominations of $\pounds 100,000$ and integral multiples of $\pounds 1,000$ in excess thereof, up to and including $\pounds 199,000$, in the case of the Euro Securities.
+The Securities are serially numbered and in bearer form in the denominations of $\[ \in \]$ 0,000 and integral multiples of $\[ \in \]$ ,000 in excess thereof, up to and including $\[ \in \]$ 199,000, in the case of the Sterling Securities.